ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 {@snippet features/table-nesting}

 <info-box>
-	If for some reason you want to disallow nesting tables in your editor, see the {@link features/table#disallowing-nesting-tables disabling nesting tables} section to learn how to disable this functionality.
+	If for some reason you want to disallow nesting tables in your editor, see the {@link features/table#disallowing-nesting-tables Disallowing nesting tables} section to learn how to disable this functionality.
 </info-box>

 ## Table selection